Explore Service Level Agreement (SLA)

 Understanding Support hours and Fault processing hours

 Support hours are set times when our customer service team is available to help with general inquiries and service-related issues, from billing to user support.
-Fault processing hours, which are typically longer, are specifically allocated for our technical team to address and resolve technical issues directly affecting internet connectivity.
-During these hours, the focus is strictly on technical faults to ensure any disruptions to your internet service are quickly and effectively managed.
+Fault processing hours, which are typically longer, are specifically allocated for our technical team to address and resolve technical issues directly affecting your Mixvoip service.
+During these hours, the focus is strictly on technical faults to ensure any disruptions to your Mixvoip services are quickly and effectively managed.

 Clarifying SLA response times: Maximum Response, Intervention, and Recovery